-Points Needed --How many points are drained from the mage when he/she casts the spell.
-Range -- How far the spell will work for (10 to 90 feet).
+Points Needed - How many points are drained from the mage when he/she casts the spell.

+Range - How far the spell will work for (10 to 90 feet).

-Effective Range - -Normal or Double.
+Effective Range - Normal or Double.
 If Double is selected, then the spell will work at twice the range but at half the damage.

-Type -- Select one effect from the list below:

-- 1. Heal

-- 2. Resurrect

-- 3. Cure Poison

-- 4. Cure Insanity

-- 5. Youth

-- 6. Dispossess

-- 7. Stone to Flesh

-- 8. Cure Paralysis

-- 9. Restore Lost Levels

-- 10. Damage

-- 11. Kill

-- 12. Poison

-- 13. Cause Insanity

-- 14. Age

-- 15. Possess

-- 16. Flesh to Stone

-- 17. Paralyze

-- 18. Summon Monster

-- 19. Summon Illusion

-- 20. Dispel Illusion

-- 21. Scry Sight

-- 22. Light

-- 23. Armor Class Bonus

-- 24. Hit Bonus

-25. Trap Destruction

-26. Secret Door Detection

-27. Phase Door

-28. Dispel Magic

-29. Regenerate Bard Song

-Area/Target -NA Not applicable; no target is needed or used

-SINGLE A single target,

-in either the party or a

-monster group, is affected

-GROUP An entire group,

-the party or a monster

-group, is affected

-ALL MONSTER GROUPS

-All of the monster groups

-are affected

-Damage/Healing -- How much damage the spell does or how many points it heals.
-This is determined by a dice roll. (eg. 46-sided dice).

-Duration --ONE one round (6 seconds or 1 combat round) SHORT 2-4 minutes (or 20-40 rounds, since there are 10 rounds in a minute) MEDIUM 3-6 minutes LONG 4-8 minutes COMBAT run until combat is over (cannot be cast outside of combat) PERMANENT start only (i.e. effect is permanent) CONTINUOUS run until dispelled, then just stop (don't end effect)

-INDEFINITE run until dispelled, then end effect
+Type - Select one effect from the list below:

+1. Heal 2.
+Resurrect

+3. Cure Poison 4.
+Cure Insanity

+5. Youth 6.
+Dispossess

+7. Stone to Flesh 8.
+Cure Paralysis

+9. Restore Lost Levels 10.
+Damage

+11. Kill 12.
+Poison

+13. Cause Insanity 14.
+Age

+15. Possess 16.
+Flesh to Stone

+17. Paralyze 18.
+Drain Level

+19. Summon Illusion 20.
+Dispel Illusion

+21. Scry Sight 22.
+Light

+23. Armour Class Bonus 24.
+Hit Bonus

+25. Trap Destruction 26.
+Secret Door Detection

+27. Phase Door 28.
+Dispel Magic

+29. Regenerate Bard Song gs

+Area/Target

+NA - Not applicable; no target is needed or used

+SINGLE - A single target, in either the party or a monster group, is affected

+GROUP - An entire group, the party or a monster group, is affected

+ALL MONSTER GROUPS - All of the monster groups are affected

+Healing/Damage - How much damage the spell does or how many points it heals.
+This is determined by a dice roll. (eg. 4 6-sided dice).

+Duration

+ONE one round (6 seconds or 1 combat round) SHORT 2-4 minutes (or 20-40 rounds, since there are 10 rounds in a minute) MEDIUM 3-6 minutes LONG 4-8 minutes СОМВАТ run until combat is over (cannot be cast outside of combat) PERMANENT start only (i.e. effect is permanent) CONTINUOUS run until dispelled, then just stop (does not End Effect) INDEFINITE run until dispelled, then do the End Effect.

 Note that different permutations of these options will create vastly different spells.
-For example, a spell that does Continuous

-Damage on your Party will continue to damage your party every round or movement turn until it is dispelled.
+For example, a spell that does Continuous Damage on your Party will continue to damage your party every round or movement turn until it is dispelled.
 This can make for some pretty nasty spells.
-See the Spell Effects Chart on page 26 in the Technical Section of this manual.
+See the Spell Effects Chart on page 25 in the Technical Section of this manual.